MiscellaneousStuff/mnist-scratch/README.md

-# mnist-scratch
+# MNIST Scratch

+## About

-MNIST: Completely from scratch, only using NumPy
+MNIST: Completely from scratch, only using Torch primitives